cristinaresendedealmeida/gradeprediction/README.md

 * Copy the source code from the `databricksnotebook.ipynb` notebook (this file) and run the cells.
 Be sure to fill in your Azure credentials.
 * Note: The notebook requires you to insert your own Azure credentials to run, such as the SAS token.
 The credentials are not included in the code for security reasons.

+* In the screenshots folder you will find the project screenshots